About the National Shipbuilding Strategy

 1. Construction of large vessels (more than 1,000 tonnes of displacement)

-Following a competitive, fair, open and transparent process, the government established long-term strategic relationships for the construction of large vessels with two Canadian shipyards: Seaspan’s Vancouver Shipyards in British Columbia, and Irving Shipbuilding Inc. in Halifax, Nova Scotia.
-Together, the Vancouver and Halifax shipyards have invested more than $500 million, at no cost to the government, to upgrade their facilities to meet the shipbuilding requirements for a modern Canadian fleet.
+Following a competitive, fair, open and transparent process, the government established long-term strategic relationships for the construction of large vessels with 3 Canadian shipyards: Seaspan’s Vancouver Shipyards in British Columbia, Chantier Davie Canada Inc. in Lévis, Quebec, and Irving Shipbuilding Inc. in Halifax, Nova Scotia.
+Together, the 3 shipyards are investing hundreds of millions of dollars to upgrade their facilities to meet the shipbuilding requirements for a modern Canadian fleet.

 Current projects to construct large vessels